 Taking the existing stories from above, now you want to focus on the verbs of each one.
 The goal is to identify things that have happened, not things aspired to.
 These verbs, should be linked directly to the story(ies).
-This isn’t the place to choose things because they sound good.
+There are better places to choose items than this because they sound good.

 Be very real here.
 There are no right or wrong verbs to choose.
-The ones that matter most are the ones that were used to previously describe the story.
-A great promote to use for this is;
+The ones that matter most are the ones that were used to describe the story previously.
+A great promotion to use for this is;

 A few examples of these can be;

 In this section, when you look back at the stories and now the chosen verbs ask yourself this; through my actions, what did it allow others to do?
 What did it enable them to do?